kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

     // The number of ready replicas for this ControlPlane.
 A machine is considered ready when Machine's Ready condition is true.
     // Note: In the v1beta1 API version a Machine was counted as ready when the node hosted on the Machine was ready, thus
-    // generating confusion for users looking at the Machine.Ready condition.
+    // generating confusion for users looking at the Machine Ready condition.
     // +optional
     ReadyReplicas int32 `json:"readyReplicas"`